-During 2019-2020, there were two situations identified where multiple sources of an individual contaminant are involved.
-Clopyralid is used in both the Herbicides Plant and the Commodity Herbicides Plant, however it is predominantly used in only one plant at a time.
-Therefore there was no requirement to undertake a determination of multiple sources in 2019-2020.
+Clopyralid is the only substance that has the potential to have multiple sources as it is used in both the Herbicides Plant and the Commodity Herbicides Plant, however it is predominantly used in only one plant at a time.
+During 2020-2021, there were no situations identified where this occurred therefore there was no requirement to undertake a determination of multiple sources.